0zelot12/automatic-annotation-chatgpt/prompts.md

 Annotate the entire noun phrase mentioning the actor.
 In this context, an actor is any organizational element responsible for the action.
 If there are multiple actors, annotate each separately.

+This is an example:

+"The MPON reports the meter operation to the GO."
+{ actors: ["The MPON", "the GO"] }

 ## Definition Activity

-Identify and annotate the main activity in the sentence.
+Annotate the main activity in the sentence.
 Include only the verbal or nominal expression of the activity, excluding any objects, prepositional phrases, articles, or conjunctions.
 If there are multiple activities, annotate each separately.

+This is an example:

+"The MPON reports the meter operation to the GO."
+{ activies: ["reports"] }

 ## Definition Activity Data